-papers prepared in connection with the conception, implementation and formal recording of a transaction or arrangement and which explain the setting, context and purpose of the transaction or arrangement.234
+papers prepared in connection with the conception, implementation and formal recording of a transaction or arrangement and which explain the setting, context and purpose of the transaction or arrangement.

-6.210 Examples of source documents include ledgers, journals, working papers for financial statements, profit and loss accounts, balance sheets and documents comprising a permanent audit file.
+6.227 Examples of source documents include ledgers, journals, working papers for financial statements, profit and loss accounts, balance sheets and documents comprising a permanent audit file.
 Such documents will be freely sought by ATO officers.
+Some advice papers which are created contemporaneously with a relevant transaction or arrangement, may themselves represent a record of what has actually occurred because they shed light on the transaction or arrangement.
+These types of documents are considered 'restricted source documents' and will only be sought by the ATO in exceptional circumstances.

-6.211 Advice that is prepared solely for the purpose of advising a client on matters associated with taxation are covered by the concession, except where the advice forms an integral part of the conception or implementation of a transaction or arrangement.
+6.228 Advice that is prepared solely for the purpose of advising a client on matters associated with taxation are covered by the concession, except where the advice forms an integral part of the conception or implementation of a transaction or arrangement.
 This is significantly more limited than client legal privilege, where the dominant purpose test applies.

-6.212 The concession is also available for documents that are advice or advice papers that are 'non-source documents'-meaning, for example, that they do not materially contribute to an understanding of the client's tax strategy or relate to advice on arrangements that the tax payer has not put into place.
+6.229 The concession is also available for documents that are advice or advice papers that are 'non-source documents'-meaning, for example, that they do not materially contribute to an understanding of the client's tax strategy or relate to advice on arrangements that the tax payer has not put into place.